kHarshit/kHarshit.github.io/_posts/2018-05-04-dropout-prevent-overfitting.md

 In dropout, the network can't rely on one feature but will rather have to learn robust features that are useful.

 The dropout regularization was introduced in 2014.
 The authors improved the classification accuracy on MNIST dataset by 0.4% using combination of dropout L2 regularization.
 The dropout regularization has proved to be successful in reducing overfitting in many problems.

+## Multi-Head Attention as Regularization

+In the Transformer architecture, having multiple attention heads introduces a form of regularization, as the model is encouraged to learn diverse representations.
+Each attention head may focus on different parts of the input sequence, capturing different aspects and dependencies.
+The outputs of multiple attention heads can be seen as an ensemble of models, helping to prevent overfitting in a manner similar to dropout.

 **References:**